dcapslock/lovelace-expander-card/README.md

   }
 ```

 Only the background of the button.
-Here `!important` is needed to override the hover ripple.
+Here `!important` is needed if you wish to override the hover ripple.

 ```yaml
 style: |